 He has led support groups in nursing homes and assisted living facilities, and has provided numerous educational programs to facility staff.
 He has published several articles and chapters on bereavement-related depression in the elderly, and is writing a book on dementia care in institutions.

-Dr. Rosenzweig attended the University of Michigan for his undergraduate education, graduating Phi Beta Kappa with a BS in statistics.
+Dr. Rosenzweig attended the University of Michigan for his undergraduate education, graduating Phi Beta Kappa with a Bachelor of Science in statistics.
 He attended the University of Michigan Medical School, receiving his MD along with his Master of Public Health in epidemiology.
 He completed his residency training in general adult psychiatry at the University of Pittsburgh Medical Center, where he remained for his fellowship in geriatric psychiatry.